Counting $2 \times 2$ integer matrices with a given determinant: Auxiliary lemmas

 \begin{lemma} Let $m,y,z$ be positive integers.
 Then

 \end{lemma}

 \begin{proof} Any $t \in (\mathbb{Z}/y \mathbb{Z})^{\times}$ satisfying $t m \equiv z \mmod{y}$ further satisfies

-Note that the left hand side of the above congruence is coprime to $y/(y,m)$, and so, for there to be any solutions to this congruence, $z/(y,m)$ must be coprime to $y/(y,m)$.
-In this case, we can apply Lemma \ref{use1} to obtain
+Note that the left-hand side of the above congruence is coprime to $y/(y,m)$, and so, for there to be any solutions to this congruence, $z/(y,m)$ must be coprime to $y/(y,m)$.
+In this case, we can apply Lemma \ref{lem2.1} to obtain

 \end{proof}